ArcLightSlavik/fastapi/docs/en/docs/advanced/sql-databases-sqlalchemy.md

     This tutorial expects SQLAlchemy >= 1.4.

-!!! tip
-    We strongly suggest going through the non async tutorial first ([SQL (Relational) Databases](../tutorial/sql-databases.md){.internal-link target=_blank}), since this tutorial only covers the async parts of SQLAlchemy.

 ## File structure

 For this example, let's say you have a directory named `my_super_project` that contains a sub-directory called `sql_app` with a structure like this: